konradhy/debateclub/docs/SCENARIO_SYSTEM_IMPLEMENTATION_PLAN.md

 ---

+## ⚠️ CRITICAL: READ THE CODE, NOT JUST THIS PLAN

+**This plan is a GUIDE, not the source of truth.
+The actual codebase IS the source of truth.**

+During Phase 1 implementation (Dec 2025), the AI relied solely on this plan without inspecting the actual code.
+Result: the debate scenario config only included 4 input fields when the real `opponent-profile.tsx` form has 25+ fields across 6 sections.

+**Before implementing ANY section:**
+1. Read the relevant source files first
+2. Understand what currently exists
+3. Use this plan as a guide, not a specification
+4. The plan may be incomplete or outdated — the code is reality

+**Files to always check:**
+- `src/routes/_app/_auth/dashboard/opponent-profile.tsx` — actual form fields
+- `convex/schema.ts` — actual database fields
+- `src/routes/_app/_auth/dashboard/prep.tsx` — actual prep page structure
+- `src/routes/_app/_auth/dashboard/debate.tsx` — actual Vapi config
+- `src/ui/prep-panel.tsx` — actual PrepPanel categories

+---

 ## COMMANDER'S INTENT

 **Mission:** Build a plugin architecture that lets us rapidly create new practice scenarios by writing one config file.